thuthuy1901/thuthuy1901/README.md

 ### Welcome my github!
-I am currently a **fresher frontend developer** working at NCC Plus Company.
-I have one year of experience working with **TypeScript, Tailwind, and ReactJs**.
-About self-study, I studied Laravel, Angular, VueJs, NextJs, MySQL, Python and more.
-I am ready to learn anything new if given the opportunity.
+Hi, my name is Thu Thuy.
+I have a GPA of 3.4 and am currently working as a Frontend Developer at Tweet World Travel Company.
+I have two years of experience working with ReactJS and Next.js in both outsourcing and product-based environments, along with Laravel for backend integration.
+During my time in outsourcing projects, I also had the opportunity to work with Vue.js and Laravel to a certain extent.
+Currently, I am studying Java as part of my goal to become a Fullstack Developer.

 [Click Portfolio use VueJS](https://portfolio-vue-gilt.vercel.app/)